 The 1970s were a phenomenal time for TV movies in the United States, spearheaded by ABCs ‘movie of the week’ which heralded such classics as Steven Spielberg’s Duel (1971), John Newland’s Don’t Be Afraid of the Dark (1973) and Dan Curtis’ Trilogy of Terror (1975) to name but very few.
-One seasonal film that they commissioned was HOME FOR THE HOLIDAYS, which has every right to call itself a proto-slasher.
-It was written by the great Joseph Stefano (Psycho (1960)) and directed by TV veteran John Llewellyn Moxey who most famously shot The Night Stalker (1972) in the same year.
+One seasonal film that they commissioned was Home for the Holidays, a film which has every right to include itself in the slasher genre.
+It was written by the great Joseph Stefano (Psycho) and directed by TV veteran John Llewellyn Moxey who most famously shot The Night Stalker in the same year.

 We open this film in the Morgan household in the midst of the Christmas period.
 It’s an impressive home both in size and décor, with artificial Christmas trees littering every spare surface.
 The head of the household is Benjamin Morgan (Walter Brennan) and he’s dying.
 Married to his second wife Elizabeth (Julie Harris), we discover through a local resident that his first wife committed suicide five years ago.
 His eldest daughter Alex (Eleanor Parker) has arrived at the mansion after collecting her three sisters Freddie (Jessica Walter), Joanna (Jill Haworth) and Christine (Sally Field) to bring them home for the holidays for the first time since the loss of their mother.
 Before they enter the house Alex informs her siblings that she has a note from her father that alleges that his second wife is trying to poison him.